7redeagle/rock-paper-scissors-game/process.md

 6. There should be the text "You win" or "You lose" or "A tie" that appears after the game is over
 7. The replay button should link to the replay array

 ---

-Button SVG
+### Button SVG

-1. Use input checked
+1. Use input checkbox
+2. Default is unchecked: the image box is inside a container box with a shadow.
- 1. When checked, set the choices[value]
+3. When checked, set the choices[value]
- 2. Add ring pulse effect when hovered
- 3. Color darkens or whatever
+4. When checked and hover, no shadow and slow transition into background color for that choice.
- 4. Return to uncheck state after each round
+5. Return to uncheck state after each round.
+Make uncheck function.
+Outside of loop but in the function. function uncheck() { document.getElementById("myChoice").checked=false;
+  }
+6. Add alt to the images.

+---

+## Enemy Choice

+1. Default image is question mark inside a lighter colored container.
+2. The choice changes the background.

+---

+## Edit
+1. Get rid of the zero for the scores in the HTML
+2. Append the score use span.textContent = userScore.
+3. For the rounds, delete from html and use prompt instead.
+Get value from prompt.
+4. Display the currentRound with span.
+It should be let currentRound = i.
+Put this at the end of loop outside if statement.